nebrius/react-strapped/README.md

 Recoil Bootstrap is designed specifically for multi-page applications, which it enables via multiple `<BootstrapRoot>` components.
 You can have as many bootstrap roots as you want with any amount of nesting.

 In multi-page applications, we often have a set of bootstrap data that is common to all pages as well as bootstrap data that is specific to a page.

-With Recoil Bootstrap, you can create one bootstrap root for the common bootstrap data that exists on all pages, and then per-page bootstrap roots that contain that pages data.
+With Recoil Bootstrap, you can create one bootstrap root for the common bootstrap data that exists on all pages, and then per-page bootstrap roots that contain those pages' data.

 This would look like: